Dueling RL: Reinforcement Learning with Trajectory Preferences: Discussions and Future Scopes

 \section{Discussions and Future Scopes}

-In this work we addressed the problem of reinforcement learning from relative preference feedback where agent do not get to see the absolute reward of actions taken at each state but have the provision to observe the relative preferences of a set of possible actions.
-We modeled the preference feedback in terms of the underlying non-markovian linear reward model and proposed near optimal algorithms for both known as well as unknown MDP transition models.
-Precisely the regret guarantees of our proposed algorithms are analyzed to be respectively $\tilde O\left( S d \log (T / \delta) \sqrt{T} \right)$ and $\widetilde{\mathcal{O}}((\sqrt{d} + H^2 + |\mathcal{S}|)\sqrt{dT} +\sqrt{|\mathcal{S}||\mathcal{A}|TH} )$ for the case of known and unknown transition models.
+In this work we addressed the problem of reinforcement learning from relative preference feedback where the agent does not get to see the absolute reward of actions taken at each state but instead observes the relative preferences between trajectories.
+We modeled the preference feedback in terms of the underlying non-Markovian linear reward model and proposed algorithms for both known as well as unknown MDP transition models.
+Precisely the regret guarantees of our proposed algorithms are analyzed to be respectively $\widetilde{\mathcal O}\left( d \log (T / \delta) \sqrt{T} \right)$ and $\widetilde{\mathcal O}((\sqrt{d} + H^2 + |\mathcal{S}|)\sqrt{dT} +\sqrt{|\mathcal{S}||\mathcal{A}|TH} )$ for the case of known and unknown transition models.

-Further as we motivated in the introduction, the preference based RL has applications in several fields including training robots, stock market, recommender systems, two player games, chatbot interactions, etc. Thus there are plenty of scopes to extend the above setup to incorporate the corresponding system requirements, e.g. generalizing dueling trajectory preferences to subsets, considering alternative preference feedback without assuming an underlying reward model, extending to infinite horizon settings with more complex state-actions spaces, etc. Analyzing the fundamental performance limits of the PbRL regret minimization problem and designing algorithms with tighter performance guarantees would also be another interesting direction to investigate.
+As discussed in the introduction, preference-based reinforcement learning has applications in several fields including training robots, stock market, recommender systems, two player games, chatbot interactions, etc. Thus there are plenty of scopes to extend the above setup to incorporate the corresponding system requirements, e.g. generalizing dueling trajectory preferences to subsets, considering alternative preference feedback without assuming an underlying reward model, extending to infinite horizon settings with more complex state-actions spaces, etc. Analyzing the fundamental performance limits of the PbRL regret minimization problem and designing algorithms with tighter performance guarantees would also be another interesting direction to investigate.